openvinotoolkit/open_model_zoo/models/public/bert-base-ner/README.md

 | I-ORG       | Organisation                                                                 |
 | B-LOC       | Beginning of a location right after another location                         |
 | I-LOC       | Location                                                                     |

+Model has dynamic output shape, where the first dimension correspond batch size and the second - input data sequence lenght respectively.

 ### Converted model